Obviously Five Believers

 “Amen,” I answer quietly.

-It was impossible to judge whether Lark Skryrider was among the saved or the lost.
-Guess it depended on your definition of the word.
-Or your faith or lack thereof.
-One thing, though, is for sure: Lark Skyrider doesn’t care.
-Not about my opinion, not about yours.
-He empties his beer can, leans back and starts on a story of what happened one day in the history of mankind, way down in sunny California, when Bob and Joan Baez went out swimming.
+Lark Skyrider gulps down his beer, lights another cigarette, leans back and starts on a story of what happened way down in sunny California, when Bob and Joan Baez went out swimming.
 Merrily they jump into the ocean.
 It’s all laughter and fun.
 At least until Joan Baez urges Bob to this cave.
 Slowly Bobby crawls inside.
 The rocks are slippery.
 No sooner he gets there, the tide turns and Bob’s rapidly getting trapped inside.
 Big waves splashing all around him.
 The only way to escape is by a doing a Johnny Weissmueller Tarzan-jump into the ocean, see, and remember how small and skinny Bob was at the time, and …”

 “Maybe he is still there?”

-“Joan Baez is not so innocent as she looks,” Lark Skyrider says.
+“Joan Baez is not so innocent as she looks,” he comments mysteriously.

-It’s not as any excuse.
-God forbid.
-Only the weak excuse themselves.
-There’s a warning here.
-Something ominous yet deeply philosophical.
-For all I know it could implicate a revelation of one of life’s greatest mysteries: understanding women.
 There’s a stunned silence in the car.
-However, before any of us manages to say anything, overwhelmed by Lark Skyrider’s genuine insight into the perplexing ways of the female sex, we have already left the sunny coast of California.
-Suddenly we are in London, England.
+We’re overwhelmed by Lark Skyrider’s genuine insight into the perplexing ways of women, and before we know it, we have left the sunny coast of California behind and are in London, England.
 It’s the year of 1984, where, and still in the words of Lark Skyrider, Dylan tried to seduce Joan Baez in a hotel lobby.
 Our Bobby?
 Seducing Joan Baez?
-Holy Moses, she must have been over 40 years old!
-Cannot have happened.
-I’m not the only shaking my head in disbelief.
+Raymond looks at me with his mouth wide open.

 There’s a forced calmness to Lark Skyrider’s voice as he slowly removes the sunglasses.